AlgoMaster Logo

 Key Constraints:

-• 1 <= number of nodes <= 10^4 → With up to 10,000 nodes, even an O(n) traversal is acceptable.
-But we can do better by leveraging the BST structure.
+• 1 <= number of nodes <= 10^4 → With up to 10,000 nodes, an O(n) traversal is acceptable, but the BST ordering allows an O(h) search along a single path.

-• -10^9 <= target <= 10^9 → Target can be negative even though node values are non-negative.
-Also, the target is a floating-point number, so the closest node value might not be an exact match.
+• -10^9 <= target <= 10^9 → The target can be negative even though node values are non-negative, and it is a floating-point number, so an exact match may not exist.

 Approach 1: Inorder Traversal (Brute Force)